Selma Steinmetz: Biography

 Selma Steinmetz was arrested in May 1944 and then released.
 A few weeks later, in June 1944, she and other members of the Austrian left-wing resistance group were again arrested by the Gestapo and taken in for interrogation, which involved a five day intensive torture session.

 The arrest and subsequent torture sessions in Lyon were for the most part undertaken by a Gestapo officer originally from Vienna called Eduard Tucek and an unnamed Gestapo colleague.
 Tucek was determined to extract from her names and addresses of her contacts who were active in the Resistance.
 Because they were living illegally in France the activists were obliged to adhere rigidly to a cellular organisation structure, as a result of which Steinmetz would have been unable to provide Tucek with the real names and addresses of her resistance comrades even if she had wished to, however.

 Tucek then chained her up and hit her with his clenched fist.
 After that he took an ox-whip and used it over her body so that her body was covered with streams of blood and loose strips of her own skin.
 The next day he introduced her to his bath tactics.
 She was made to undress down to her underclothes and bound at the hands and feet.
 She was then placed in a bath which was filled with cold water, and her face was repeatedly pushed underwater.
-Each time she was able to surface the shower was directed on her face she that she found it very hard to breath and was frequently on the verge of suffocating.
+Each time she was able to surface the shower was directed on her face she that she found it very hard to breathe and was frequently on the verge of suffocating.
 Then Tucek pulled her feet so that her head was again dragged below the surface.
 The torture session took place in the presence of several of Tucek's "Gestapo torture students" to whom he explained, as he "worked", how to conduct these sessions in order to get prisoners to talk.